jonathan-chin/mec-cs/2024-spring/cs-151-mowe/slides/03-foundations.md

 - `syntax` or `compilation` errors - some fundamental rule of the programming language is wrong
   - code will `not` run
-- `logic` errors - some mistake in the reasoning but not logic
+- `logic` errors - some mistake in the reasoning but not syntax
   - may produce the wrong output
   - eg: printing an image upside down or adding 1 instead of subtracting 1
 - `runtime` errors - issues that only come up under specific circumstances